 BuildKite: This is a very simple tool that allows us to manage our CI, but does none of the actual hosting — we take care of that on our own.
 The result is much faster than Bitrise — a build might take two minutes instead of twelve — and much more customizable.
 It’s an awesome tool, but it has to run on macOS machines.
 Right now we’re trying to see if we can set up inexpensive macOS machines to run it.
 If we can, we’ll be swapping this into our React Native stack.

-App Annie: This is another analytics tool we love, and it makes a great supplement to Fabric’s Answers.
-It offers a lot of the same functionality, but also compares your app data to that of your colleagues and competitors in the App Store — offering much more granular information than Apple itself does.
+App Annie: This is another analytics tool we love, and it makes a great supplement to Firebase.
+It offers a lot of the same functionality but also compares your app data to that of your colleagues and competitors in the App Store — offering much more granular information than Apple itself does.

 We’ll keep updating this list as we continue testing and improving our React Native app stack.
-Want a quick reference?
+Want a cheat-sheet?
 Download our quick guide to React Native tools.